Pressure and doping effects on the electronic structure and magnetism of the single-layer nickelate La$_2$NiO$_4$

 Progress in the field, however, requires a broader consideration of the entire Ruddlesden-Popper nickelate family, including their magnetic properties.
 Early magnetic susceptibility measurements on nominal La$_3$Ni$_2$O$_7$ samples, for example, indicated very low superconducting volume fractions \cite{zhou2024filamentary}, raising concerns about secondary phases and structural polymorphs arising from intergrowth.
 Partial substitution of La with Pr or Sm has been shown to stabilize a nearly pure bilayer phase \cite{wang24,zhang25}, yet completely eliminating intergrowth with other members of the series remains an experimental challenge.
 Furthermore, neutron scattering measurements have recently revealed long-range magnetic order in both La$_3$Ni$_2$O$_7$ and La$_2$PrNi$_2$O$_7$ at ambient pressure \cite{plokhikh25}.
 In this context, the single-layer ($n=1$) nickelates warrant renewed attention, not only to address synthesis and phase-purity issues, but also to serve as a reference point for a comprehensive understanding the electronic and magnetic properties across the Ruddlesden-Popper nickelate series.

-In this work, we investigate the properties of the single-layer nickelates as a function of pressure and composition (see Fig. \ref{fig:distortion}a).
-Specifically, we use density-functional theory (DFT) to compute the structural phase diagram of La$_2$NiO$_4$.
-Our calculations show that its crystal structure can be driven to a high-symmetry tetragonal phase by the application of comparatively low pressures, which can be either physical, ``chemical'' or both.
+In this work, we investigate the properties of the single-layer nickelates as a function of pressure and composition.
+Specifically, we use density-functional theory (DFT) to compute the structural phase diagram of La$_2$NiO$_4$ {(see Fig. \ref{fig:SL})}.
+Our calculations show that its crystal structure can be driven to a high-symmetry tetragonal phase by the application of pressure, which can be either physical, ``chemical'' or both.
 As an illustration, we consider partial substitution of La with Ba, which not only stabilizes the tetragonal phase but also formally dopes the system toward the $d^{7.5}$ configuration of the superconducting bilayer La$_3$Ni$_2$O$_7$.
-Further, we study the electronic structure and magnetic tendencies of (La,Ba)NiO$_4$, revealing both analogies and differences compared to the superconducting members of the Ruddlesden-Popper series.
-These results underscore the single-layer case as a valuable reference system for clarifying not only the emergence of magnetic order, but also the competition among distinct superconducting instabilities in the nickelates.
+Further, we study the electronic structure and magnetic tendencies of (La,Ba)$_2$NiO$_4$, revealing both analogies and differences compared to the superconducting members of the Ruddlesden-Popper series.
+These results underscore the single-layer case as a valuable reference system for clarifying not only the emergence of magnetic order, but also {the possible} competition among distinct superconducting instabilities in the nickelates.